vcidst/minimal-mistakes/_posts/2018-05-07-databending-on-command-line-audio-sox.md

   - glitch
 ---

 Interesting things happen when you edit images like music.
-Glitchet lists some resources for how to get started on databending.
+[Glitchet](http://www.glitchet.com/resources) lists some resources for how to get started on databending.
 Using Audacity to databend images is somewhat cumbersome and that is when I found [sox](hhttps://sourceforge.net/projects/sox/).
 It is called "the Swiss Army knife of audio manipulation" on its [man page](https://linux.die.net/man/1/sox).
 Thanks to the sox mailing list where Mr. Rullgård helped me with the commands!

-#Prerequisites
+## Prerequisites
+I am on a Windows 10 computer so I will be using the Command Prompt.

 * Sox, I am using v14.4.2 downloaded from [Sourceforge](https://sourceforge.net/projects/sox/files/sox/)
 * Added to PATH[^1], you'll need to do this to use sox as a command on Command Prompt
 * [ImageMagick](https://www.imagemagick.org/script/download.php), to make gif from a bunch of images with 'convert'

-#Process
+## Process

 In this tutorial, I will use sox to databend an image and then we'll make 100 versions of that image to make a gif.
 Everything inside the shell.
-I am on a Windows 10 computer so I will be using the Command Prompt.
 I am starting with this image, you can start with any image in any uncompressed image format.

 ![alt text](/images/water.bmp)

 Our idea here is to ask sox to apply an audio effect to the image.
-Sox commands will look like 'sox [input] [output] [effects]'.
+Sox commands will look like `sox [input] [output] [effects]`.
 We need to make sure the files are treated as raw data and also make sure the BMP header is left untouched.

 ```
 sox -t ul -c 1 -r 48k water.bmp -t ul water_out.bmp trim 0 100s : echo 0.8 0.88 60 0.5